viperconsole/viperconsole.github.io/index.md

    * `SUSTAIN` : duration of sustain phase
    * `RELEASE` : duration of release phase

-* `newInstrument(description)` : create a new instrument, return a numerical id for the instrument that can be used in the song patterns (the first is 0 then it is incremented for each new instrument).
+* `new_instrument(description)` : create a new instrument, return a numerical id for the instrument that can be used in the song patterns (the first is 0 then it is incremented for each new instrument).

    For oscillator instruments, the description starts with the `INST` keyword followed with a list of parameters.
 It should end with the `NAM` parameter with the instrument name.
    Example: